gvwilson/sensibleadventures/gleam/gleam.md

 down the mountain, not knowing light from darkness, and not caring, either.

-"Well, we're not going to change the world today," Granna Shimmer finally said.
+"Well, we're not going to change the world today," Grandma Shimmer finally said.
 She *oophed* as she got up from the log.
 "So I suppose we should both get back to our chores."

-"Yes, Granna," Gleam said obediently.
+"Yes, Grandma," Gleam said obediently.
 She was right.
 He should go and finish his chores.
 But then...

 ## Chapter 15 ----------